hung-phan/generator-angular-with-require/README.md

 5. Compass (gem install compass)

+## Structure

-## Structure - based on [ng-boilerplate (https://github.com/ngbp/ngbp) but optimized with requirejs
+This structure is based on [ng-boilerplate] (https://github.com/ngbp/ngbp) but optimized with requirejs

 ```
 application/
   |- app/